ashang/ashang.github.io/_note/gdb.md

 ```

 ## reload warning: Source file is more recent than executable.

 * [How to 'reload' source files in GDB](https://stackoverflow.com/questions/4118207/how-to-reload-source-files-in-gdb/6044513)
 - http://www.sysprof.com
 - https://wiki.gnome.org/Projects/GnomeShell/Debugging

-# shell gcc crash.c -o crash -gstabs+

----

-bt -100

-And it is likely you will see the frame that you need to inspect on the first or second screen.
-Once insecting the stack trace using bt -100 helped me to fix a pboblem with a lot of recursive calls easily.

-And then issue command
-f <here the number of your frame you need to inspect>

-    up 200 will bring you up 200 frames
-    If you know the initial caller of the recursive routine, you can do f[rame] <caller-func> - this will jump to the frame of address caller-func.

 ## Trouble shooting